The best cherry pie

-This recipe for a super easy cherry pie comes to us from Chrysta Wilson, author of Kiss My Bundt: recipes from the award-winning bakery.
-But don’t be fooled by her expertise in bundt.
-Chrysta is also an expert on creating a flaky, butter crust and a perfectly balanced pie filling.
-In fact, she’s pretty much our go-to expert for any sort of classic, American dessert!
+My favorite baker, Chrysta Wilson, author of Kiss My Bundt: recipes from the award-winning bakery let me share this easy cherry pie recipe.
+Chrysta isn’t just an authority on bundt.
+She’s also an expert on creating a flaky, butter crust and a balanced, sweet-tart pie filling.
+In fact, she’s pretty much my go-to expert for any sort of classic, American dessert!

 The history of cherry pie

-We think of cherry pie as an American tradition, it’s as much a part of our summers as is baseball.
+We think of cherry pie as an American tradition.
+It’s as much a part of long, summer days as is baseball.
 But according to the American Pie Council, cherry pie is not American at all.
 At least, its origin isn’t American.

 The concept of pie dates back to the ancient Egyptians.
-And althoug we think of pie as something more like this easy cherry pie recipe, the first pie recipe was published in ancient Rome and it included a filling of goat cheese and honey.
+And although we think of pie as something more like this simple, double crust cherry pie recipe, the first pie recipe was published in ancient Rome and it included a filling of goat cheese and honey.
 (Perhaps it was intended as an aphrodisiac?)

 Interestingly, there is little evidence of fruit pies until the 1500’s.
 However it is believed that cherry pie is actually British.
 The first cherry pie is linked with Queen Elizabeth I. It is believed to have traveled to American with the earliest settlers.
 But it didn’t evolve into the fruit-filled, flakey-crusted masterpiece we now love until recent times.

 This fresh cherry pie recipe has “easy” in the name, so you know this recipe is going to be straightforward.
 But I do have a few notes to help you make the best homemade cherry dessert possible.

 And that starts with the cherries.
 If you want to have a great cherry pie, you cannot make this cherry pie recipe with canned filling.

 What kind of cherries should you use in cherry pie?